Self-Storage vs. PODS: Which One Actually Makes Sense?

 Question 03Can I access my PODS container whenever I want?

-No. Access happens when the container is at your location or by special appointment if it’s at the facility.
+No. Access happens when the container is at your location or by special appointment if it is at the facility.
 This is a major difference from traditional storage unit access during facility hours.

 Question 04What happens if I move before my PODS rental ends?

-The container can be transported to your new location — that’s one of PODS’ strengths.
-Self-storage doesn’t offer relocation, but you can move the items yourself.
+The container can be transported to your new location, which is one of PODS’ strengths.
+Self-storage does not offer relocation, but you can move the items yourself when you’re ready.

 Question 05Is self-storage secure?